 The two first alternatives are meant to be performed by regular users (it doesn't require much tech knowledge), and the six remainings are mostly targeted at Jira Administrators.

+We want to know your perspective!
 As you have seen already, we're all ears.
-If you have something to add, contact us, write it in the comments, or reach us on social media.
-We want to know your perspective!
+Contact us, write it in the comments, or reach us on social media if you have something else to add.

 This is one of the easiest options to perform, as we explained before.
 Likewise, it has the limitations also stated: